trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 ---
 id: smart-contracts-concepts
-title: Smart contract concepts
+title: Smart Contract Concepts
 authors: Mathias Hiron, Nomadic Labs
 ---

 ## Introduction

-The goal of this chapter is to give an overview of all the features available for Tezos Smart Contracts, independently of any specific language.
-It is not meant as a course to teach you how to program smart contracts.
-For this, we invite you to use the other content in the [Smart contracts module](/smart-contracts/simple-nft-contract-1), and the modules corresponding to each language.
+The goal of this page is to give you an overview of all the features available for Tezos Smart Contracts, independently of any specific language.
+We will cover the differences between smart contracts and standard programs, including what they do and don't support.
+By the end of this page, you should have a general understanding of what smart contracts are and how they can be used.

-The idea of this chapter is to make it easy for you to be aware about what is or isn't available when writing smart contracts.
-It doesn't intend to be a full reference and doesn't try to be exhaustive about every detail of each feature.
-Instead, it focuses on giving you a general understanding of what they are and how they can be used, and on making you aware of all the important aspects.

-### Features in each language

-Almost all of the features listed are available in each of the smart contract programming languages on Tezos.
-Some high-level languages provide a few additional features, to make writing contracts easier.
-All these extra features are however built on top of the ones listed below, as these are the only ones provided by Michelson, the low-level language that all high-level languages compile to.

-For details about the specific syntax of each language, feel free to check the corresponding reference documentations:

-- [Michelson](https://tezos.gitlab.io/active/michelson.html), the low-level stack-based language that all other languages compile to.
-- [Archetype](https://archetype-lang.org/docs/introduction), a high-level language specifically designed to write consise and elegant Tezos smart contracts.
-- [SmartPy](https://smartpy.io/reference.html), a python-based framework that uses meta-programming to build smart contracts.
-- [LIGO](https://ligolang.org/docs/intro/introduction), four different syntaxes that let you write smart contracts in a style you may already be familiar with.

-For each concept, we will provide links to the corresponding reference pages for each language.

-**Visualtez**: it is also possible to practice writing your smart contract without learning any specific syntax, using [VisualTez](https://visualtez.com/editor), a visual programming language dedicated to creating Tezos Smart contracts.
-You may check VisualTez's [documentation](https://visualtez.com/docs) to understand the basics of manipulating the user interface.
-As there isn't really any syntax to learn with visualtez, you can start using it as long as you have a good understanding of the main Tezos smart contract features, which the present chapter tries to help you with.

-### Quick access and description of each feature:
+If you'd like to learn more about each individual smart contract language, you can read the [Smart Contract Languages](/developers/docs/tezos-basics/smart-contract-languages/) section or if you are eager to get started you can [deploy your first smart contract](/developers/docs/tezos-basics/deploy-your-first-smart-contract/).

+## Prerequisites

+* A general understanding of programming and blockchain fundamentals, data types, storage, testing etc.

+## Smart Contract Features:

 - [Basic data types](#basic-data-types): to manipulate numbers (int, nat), amounts of tez, strings, booleans, addresses, timestamps and bytes.
 - [Storage](#storage): space allocated to each smart contract, to store data between different calls.